 Who wants to feel mixed up when you head to the kitchen to prep a meal?
 Who wants to dread a daily practice that could save you time and money and preserve your health and longevity?
 Who wants to spend way too much time and money buying food you didn’t really need because you already had plenty at home.

-And since I know you’re a smart cookie, I know you aren’t jazzed by those prospects, either.
+And since I’m sure you’re a smart cookie, I know you aren’t jazzed by those prospects, either.

-Good systems are in order so that it’s fun and easy to prep your meals, so that you feel with-it in the kitchen, so that you can avoid wasted time, food, and money all while eating well and having leftover cash for other great things.
+Good systems are in order so it’s fun and easy to prep your meals, you feel with-it in the kitchen, and you can avoid wasted time, food, and money—all while eating well and having leftover cash for other great things.

 Car paid off early?
 An extra week on vacation?
 Money to pay down debt?

 So, how do you get good systems?
 Where do you start, especially when you’ve been feeling overwhelmed?